dryu99/boonwegig-pub/README.md

   - [x] then decide on where to store timezones (either in-memory map or db)
 - [x] should we allow events with 0 artists to be persisted?
 I said no initially because there are a lot of insta posts out there that have nothing to do with concerts and dont have artists, but chatgpt wouldn't be able to tell.
   - [x] i think for now no.
-- [ ] figure out db migrations (or how to store create table schemas locally. kysley schema doesnt cover everything e.g. unique constraints)
+- [x] figure out db migrations (or how to store create table schemas locally. kysley schema doesnt cover everything e.g. unique constraints)
-  - [ ] maybe add created_at and updated_at to relationship tables
+  - [x] maybe add created_at and updated_at to relationship tables
-  - [ ] watch video on migrations
+  - [x] watch video on migrations
   - [ ] figure out workflow for cloud migration (maybe i just run it locally and connect to prod db)
-  - [ ] try deleting database (run down?)
+  - [x] try deleting database (run down?)
-  - [ ] scrape the rest and reseed local db
+  - [x] scrape the rest and reseed local db
     - CHECKLIST
-      - [ ] dates are good
+      - [x] dates are good
-      - [ ] check frontend and make sure nothings wack
+      - [x] check frontend and make sure nothings wack
 - [x] read more about chatgpt api capabilities: https://platform.openai.com/docs/guides/text-generation/json-mode
+- [x] replace dbtypes codegen command with bash script (since it has a local path)
+- [x] maybe add unique constraint for music even startdatetime + venue id (look at dump sql)
+- [ ] ...handle case where ```json ... ``` is given by chatgpt lol
+- [x] look into why most music events in the new db dont have event type set...
+  - [x] it's because all our chatgpt data was cached before we made the event type changes
+- [ ] double check dates in new db (does offset match)
+- [ ] maybe handle artist names that start with @ (can just do some simple string parsing)
+- [x] write script for saving new venues
-- [ ] maybe increase cache ttl? only needed for case we have invalid music events we dont save to db and have to reparse again after x ttl days where the instagram account hasn't posted much during that time period
+- [x] maybe increase cache ttl? only needed for case we have invalid music events we dont save to db and have to reparse again after x ttl days where the instagram account hasn't posted much during that time period
 - [x] look into imiplementing chatgpt cache so we don't repeat queries on debug (+ testing)
   - [x] do simple one for now where each event link is mapped to its parsed json
-  - [ ] how to handle in production? should be fine if there's a TTL
+  - [x] how to handle in production? should be fine if there's a TTL
 - [ ] double check what to do with isFree flag. maybe we make this NON NULL too.
   - [ ] also check how it works with donation text
 - [ ] set up vps (for scraper)